R&D Tax Credits – driving forward innovation across the UK

 What are they?

-R&D tax credits were introduced by the Government in 2000 as a way of encouraging greater research and development spending by companies.
+R&D tax credits are a tax incentive introduced by the UK Government in 2000 as a way of encouraging greater research and development spending by companies.
 In recent years, the rates have increased significantly, to further incentivise companies to claim and they are available to all companies, regardless of size.

 However, research shows that many companies that are eligible to claim for R&D are still unaware that they qualify or believe the process to be difficult.